BubbleXProject/SkinDect/README.md

 SkinDect is a mobile application that use machine learning to analyze some skin diseases.
 This application aims for affordable functions, user-friendly tools for early skin detection and monitoring. its focuses to empowering users to manage their skin health, especially in undeserved regions.

+# Main Features

+1. To detect users skin diseases
+2. Give users recommendation how to cure and handle the users skin diseases
+3. User Interface: Friendly and easy-to-use UI design

 # The Developer

 |          Member           |  Student ID  |        Path        |                    Role                    |                                                       Contacts                                                        |